CBD Flower Strain Options

 4) Vaporizer (with plant material instead of vape juice)

 Each of these methods will have their respective devotees.
 It basically depends on how you prefer to smoke your flower.
-That being said, rolling it up in rolling papers to inhale it like a cigarette is particularly easy and effective.
-You can buy the hemp in loose form and roll it yourself or you can purchase them pre-rolled.
+That being said, rolling it up in smoking papers to inhale it like a cigarette is particularly easy and effective.
+You can buy the hemp in loose form and roll it yourself, or you can purchase them pre-rolled.

 These are not joints, as those are filled with THC-rich marijuana.
 “CBD prerolls” or “hempettes” as some people refer to them, will not get you high.
 Remember, with CBD hemp flower you get all the plant’s benefits with none of the intoxicating effects of THC.

 Is CBD Flower Legal?

 The legalities of CBD can seem confusing, but in reality, they are pretty straight forward.
 The laws regulating CBD flower are based on THC content and the flower’s source.
 Did the flower come from a hemp crop or marijuana crop?

 Any flower that comes from marijuana, no matter the THC content, is illegal (in most states) because it comes from marijuana.
 According to the DEA (and the 2018 farm bill), marijuana is considered a schedule 1 drug.
 Additionally, any flower with THC content measuring above 0.3% is also deemed illegal no matter its source (marijuana or hemp).

 Therefore, in order for CBD flower to be considered legal throughout the states, it must be derived from hemp and have a THC level no greater than 0.3%.
 Here are some bullet points to help determine the legality of CBD hemp flower:

 Legal CBD hemp flower: